tymyrddin/purple/source/docs/making-of/iac/frontend/README.md

 evade detection.
 These systems implement sophisticated content-based routing to distinguish between benign web requests and callback traffic from compromised systems.
-Proper frontend configuration can defeat simple signature-based detection while providing operational flexibility through features like domain fronting and protocol impersonation - all while maintaining plausible deniability through carefully crafted cover content.
+Proper frontend configuration can defeat simple signature-based detection while providing operational flexibility through features like domain fronting and protocol impersonation, all while maintaining plausible deniability through carefully crafted cover content.

-## Why?
+## Purpose

 * The frontend initiates connections to the target, scans machines, and routes incoming packets from a reverse shell through a web proxy to deliver them to a backend systems, a C2 framework like Metasploit or SilentTrinity.